TrollSkull/BashTube/README.md

 BashTube >> video (Or image)
 ```
 And then paste the link of the video you want to download, the downloaded video will be in the Downloads folder.

+You can use the command `BashTube >> help` to see the other commands.
 ### You can update the tool from it

 Using `BashTube >> update` and `BashTube >> y`